The Samsung Galaxy Note 8 Review – A New Phablet

 The Samsung Galaxy Note 8 is the first with a dual camera set up on the back of the device.
-They both have 12-megapixel sensors and image stabilisation, but have different apertures and focal length – one being traditional and the other a ‘telephoto’ lens.
+They both have 12-megapixel sensors and image stabilization but have different apertures and focal length – one is traditional and the other a ‘telephoto’ lens.

 The traditional camera is a good all-rounder – works well in low light, has fast focus, color reproduction and detail are both good.
 It is very close to being the best camera available.

 The telephoto camera has some good capabilities, but not for all situations.
-If the light is right you can get some good shots, but is doesn’t perform well in low light situations.
+If the light is right you can get some good shots but it doesn’t perform well in low light situations.
 Depth perception is possible when using dual cameras, but it is not perfect as yet.